StackStorm/st2docs/docs/source/actions.rst

 Modification in Action Delete API
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |st2| offers functionality to delete actions/workflows by invoking API.
-Previously this API
+Prior to 3.6 release
-was only de-registering actions from database.
-This API has now modified to delete related
+this API was only de-registering actions from database.
+In the 3.6 release, this API was modified
-action/workflow files from disk as well.
-When action delete command is used from CLI it
+to delete related action/workflow files from disk as well.
+When action delete command is used from
-asks users permission to delete the files on disk.
+CLI it asks users permission to delete the files on disk.

-``-f`` and ``--force`` arguments are added action delete command as auto yes flags for deleting
+``-f`` and ``--force`` arguments are added to action delete command as auto yes flags for deleting
 related files from disk without prompting for user permission.

 * Usage: